AntonisGkortzis/islander/guide.md

 #### <a name="seeSifnos"></a>What to seek
 * Kastro
-Kastro is one of the most facinating and mysterious places on Sifnos.
+Kastro is one of the most fascinating and mysterious places on Sifnos.
 The town has been inhabited for over 3000 years and was at one time the capital of the island.

 ![](/images/sifnos_4.jpg)